tgirke/GEN242-2018/pages/mydoc/mydoc_project_intro.md

 corresponding NGS Workflow (_e.g._ full RNA-Seq analysis) as well as the code and results of the Challenge Project.
 The final project reports should be written in R Markdown.
 A basic tutorial on R Markdown is available [here](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_Rbasics_15.html).
 Both the R Markdown script (`.Rmd`) along with the rendered HTML or PDF report will be submitted to each student's private GitHub repository.
+The expected structure of the final project report is outlined below.

 The reports should be submitted to each student’s private GitHub repository that was used to submit the homework assignments.
 For the report each student should create in